fLaVz/middlewareIce/README.md

 ## Description
 I created an Android application which can display musics available on several servers.
-For the purpose of the tests, I only created 2 servers with 2 musics (low upload rate) on each servers.
+For the purpose of the tests, I only created 2 servers with 1 music (low upload rate) on each servers.

 You can select any musics displayed and it will be played in streaming.